tighu20/NYC-Building-Value-Prediction-Model/readme.md

 Based on the data available at https://opendata.cityofnewyork.us/ I have trained a supervised Machine Learning model to predict future future prices of NYC building.
-I have used XGBoost, CatBoost & Light GBM for this task.
+I have used XGBoost, CatBoost & Light GBM and compared thier results to select the best model suited for this task and performed hyper parameter optimzation using HyperOPT.
+In addition to this I used SHAP values to draw infrence from these models and conclude which values most impact a market value of a building in New York.